JJessee1371/weather-dashboard/README.md

 * [License](#License)

 ## Description
-This application makes use of the Open Weather API and given an input of a city name will provide the user with information on the current weather along with a 5 day forecast.
+This application makes use of the OpenWeather API and given an input of a city name will provide the user with information on the current weather conditions along with a 5 day forecast.
 Search history has been included which utilizes local storage to track the users' interactions with the page.
+Front-end was constructed using the Spectre CSS framework.

 ## Screenshot
 ![weather](https://user-images.githubusercontent.com/66571617/98019057-8b1f2d00-1dbe-11eb-907f-7330ba3b4513.PNG)